gvwilson/sensibleadventures/gleam/gleam.md

 Finally he saw the glow from the storage tanks up ahead.
 Gleam left the road and crept forward as quietly as he could through the forest.
 There they were, with the tangle of pipes at their feet.
-And there were the snarly-dogs, on guard instead of snoring.
+And there were the clankers, on guard instead of snoring.
 They paced back and forth, snuffling at the ground and sniffing at the air, with their ears up, and their lips curled back from their ugly fangs.